 1. ESTABLISHING THE RIGHT SPIRITUAL DNA

-When a baby bird is first born it’s mental DNA is programmed by to lock onto the first adult bird it looks at and from that moment on assume it is their parent.
-This really helps when you have a flock of birds in the thousands.
+When a baby bird is first born it’s mental DNA is programmed by to lock onto the first adult bird it looks at, and from that moment it will assume it is their parent.
+This God-given ability really helps when you have a flock of birds in the thousands.
 However, funny things then happen if another animal is the first thing they see when they are born!

 We MUST set up the right DNA from the beginning.